fandor/coding_challenges/infrastructure/README.md

 This application is built to use Unicorn as the application server.
 This is a standard Ruby on Rails application setup, and lots of information is available online about how to configure Nginx and Unicorn.

 We don't expect you to have a perfect solution in the time allotted.
 Do as much as is reasonable to demonstrate your technical abilities.
+Please submit your work by sending us a link to a GitHub repo with your code.

 Bonus points for the following:
 - Make the app run in production mode